robertzhidealx/cs466-project/README.md

 . .venv/bin/activate
 pip install flask flask-cors numpy nltk bs4
 ```

+### Crawler

+Run the crawler to prepare the pre-crawled data.
+The crawler is engineered to
+extract information from websites within domain www.jhu.edu, hub.jhu.edu and
+www.jhunewsletter.com more effectively, while also flexible enough to crawl from
+other websites.

+To run the crawler by itself, use 'python3 webCrawl.py {url}' to crawl websites with default
+settings.
+Crawling could also be done from the CLI app.

+### Search Engine

+Run the CLI app via `python3 query.py`.

 In the venv, run the following command to start the Flask server: